 Since becoming a public company in 2015, we have financed our operations from several registered offerings and private placements of our securities, payments from license agreements, and U.S. and foreign government grants.
-From inception through May 12, 2021, we have raised a total of approximately \$108.9 million from such sales of our equity and debt securities, both as a public company and prior to our IPO, as well as approximately \$14.9 million in payments received under our license agreements and government grants and \$0.278 million received pursuant to the Loan under the PPP.
+From inception through November 15, 2021, we have raised a total of approximately \$118.6 million from such sales of our equity and debt securities, both as a public company and prior to our IPO, as well as approximately \$14.9 million in payments received under our license agreements and government grants and \$0.278 million received pursuant to the Loan under the PPP, which was fully forgiven in April of 2021.

 On January 3, 2020, we completed a registered direct offering for 500,000 shares of Common Stock with a purchase price of \$10.00 per share.
-The total net proceeds to the Company from the offering were approximately \$4.5 million.
+Our total net proceeds from the offering were approximately \$4.5 million.